patrickmao1/beeftea/README.md

 malicious.
 Malicious mode can be turned on by setting a pre-defined key "maliciousMode" to the following cases to make the malicious node specific things:

-"wrongPrepareMessage" - prepare a different proposal than what's supposed to be proposed.
+- "wrongPrepareMessage": prepare a different proposal than what's supposed to be proposed.
-"fourWrongBroadcasts" - prepare a different proposal 4 times (in an attempt to make that proposal reach quorum) "commitWrongValue" - follow the consensus protocol until the very end, then save a wrong value to the key.
+- "fourWrongBroadcasts": prepare a different proposal 4 times (in an attempt to make that proposal reach quorum)
+- "commitWrongValue": follow the consensus protocol until the very end, then save a wrong value to the key.

 ## Who did what